erkaminski/customer-segmentation-aws-pipeline/README.md

 - feature engineering
 - customer segmentation

-The goal is to transform raw transactional data into business insights.
+The goal is to turn raw transaction data into something usable for analysis.